mighty-ops/sasquatch/README.md

 4. `npm install`
 5. `npm start` or `node index`, whatever works for you.

-That's it, your personal CrispyFi instance is now ready to serve requests.
+That's it, your personal Sasquatch instance is now ready to serve requests.
 There's some additional steps you might want to take, though, (e.g. integrating it with Slack), so read on!

 ## Configuration
 All the important bits are controlled by `config.json` in the project's root path.
 Below is a code example with comments which *you need to remove* when you copy/pase it, since comments are not allowed in JSON files.